Orbits of the left-right equivalence of maps in arbitrary characteristic: Abstract

-The characteristic-free approach to the groups $\cR,\cK$ has been developed during the last decade.
-The results were still restricted.
-E.g. one could not address the (essentially more complicated) $\cA$-equivalence.
-Moreover, the characteristic-free criteria were weaker than those in characteristic zero, because of the (inevitable) pathologies of positive characteristic.
+The purely-algebraic (characteristic-free) approach to the group-orbits of $\cR,\cK$ has been developed during the last decades.
+But those methods could not address the (essentially more complicated) $\cA$-equivalence.
+Moreover, the characteristic-free results (for $\cR,\cK$) were weaker than those in characteristic zero, because of the (inevitable) pathologies of positive characteristic.

 In this paper we close these omissions. \bei \item We establish the general (characteristic-free) passage $T_\cG f\rightsquigarrow \cG f$ for the groups $\cR$, $\cK,$ $\cA$.
-Submodules of $T_\cG f$ ensure submodules of $\cG f$.
-For the $\cA$-equivalence this extends (and strengthens) various classical results by Mather, Gaffney, du Plessis, and others.
+Submodules of $T_\cG f$ ensure (shifted) submodules of $\cG f$.
+For the $\cA$-equivalence this extends (and strengthens) various classical results of Mather, Gaffney, du Plessis, and others.

 \item Given a filtration on the space of maps one has the filtration on the group, $\cG^{(\bullet)}$, and on the tangent space, $T_{\cG^{(\bullet)}}$.
-We establish the criteria of type ``$T_{\cG^{(j)}}f$ vs $\cG^{(j)} f$" in their strongest form, for arbitrary base field/ring, provided the characteristic is zero or high for a given $f$. \eei
+We establish the criteria of type ``$T_{\cG^{(j)}}f$ vs $\cG^{(j)} f$" in their strongest form, for arbitrary base field/ring, provided the characteristic is zero or high for a given $f$.
+This brings the ``inevitably weaker" results of $char>0$ to the level of $char=0.$ \eei

-As an auxiliary step, important on its own, we study the mixed module structure of the tangent space $T_{\cA}f$ and establish several properties of the annihilator ideal $\ca_\cA:=Ann[T^1_{\cA}f]$.
+As an auxiliary step, important on its own, we develop the mixed-module structure of the tangent space $T_{\cA}f$ and establish various properties of the annihilator ideal $\ca_\cA$, defining the instability locus of the map.